will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

   hBkg.GetXaxis().SetName("obsName")
   w["pdfs/simPdf/SR/samples"].Add(hBkg)

 Both of these approaches will create an initial `SimpleDensity` factor for the sample (see below).
 Subsequent factors can be included by multiplying the sample.
+If you use a histogram to create a sample, any bin errors in the histogram will automatically trigger the creation or modification of a ShapeSys (a constrained shape factor, so next section) representing the statistical uncertainty.
+If you do not want this to happen, ensure your bins have 0 errors in them.

 Factors
 --------